-The most senior administrative officer, in consultation with the General Counsel, is responsible for ensuring that these Guidelines are followed by the Authority.
+The Chief Operating Officer, in consultation with the General Counsel, is responsible for ensuring that these Guidelines are followed by the Authority.
 The Authority must prepare and the Board must approve the Guidelines annually.
-Any interim modifications to the Guidelines must be approved by the most senior administrative officer, the General Counsel and the President.
+Any interim modifications to the Guidelines must be approved by the Chief Operating Officer, the General Counsel and the President.
 The CCO is responsible for developing and maintaining standard templates to be used in the Procurement process, including but not limited to:

-- Checklist of required actions and components to ensure each Procurement complies with these Guidelines; - Bidder responsibility checklist; - Request for proposals or other form(s) of Solicitation; - Technical evaluation instrument, including the rating score sheet; and - Memo in support of the Procurement.
+- Checklist of required actions and components to ensure each Procurement complies with these Guidelines; - Bidder responsibility checklist: - Request for proposals or other form(s) of Solicitation; - Technical evaluation instrument, including the rating score sheet; and - Memo in support of the Procurement.

-All requirements, including but not limited to insurance and M/WBE and SDV compliance, shall be tracked in a database by the CCO, or his or her designee.
+All requirements, including but not limited to insurance and M/WBE and SDVOB compliance, shall be tracked in a database by the CCO, or his or her designee.